 Picking an HVAC Unit for House Flipping: What to Choose

 If you’re in the business of flipping houses, you know that the home’s HVAC system matters.
 Buyers expect the furnace and air conditioning unit to be in working order, and the newer the HVAC system is, the more attractive the property is to buyers.
+This guide will provide HVAC options for house flipping.

 This is especially true in Pennsylvania.
 Buyers here demand that the home is prepared for our cold winters, and consequently, new heaters tend to jump out in home listings.
 Plus, if the investment property’s furnace or A/C unit is more than 10-15 years old, chances are it won’t go unnoticed.
 The buyer’s inspector will likely find and report a heating/cooling system that’s on it’s last leg, which might just scare off a potential buyer at the last minute.